Udo/_HomeOverlord/README.md

 Go to the home menu and click on Event Handlers.

-## The "events" Table

-* e_key: an automatically generated event handler key
-* e_type: either "C" for externally triggered events such as a HomeMatic key press event, or "T" for timer-based events that are triggered internally
-* e_address: the address of the event.
-This has a special syntax (more about that below).
-* e_address_rev: the address to reverse the event, this is optional.
-* e_code: the actual event handler code (more about that below).
-* e_lastcalled, e_order, e_cooldown: the system fills these columns, you can ignore them for now.

 ## Device-Triggered Event Addresses

 The following event address codes are supported right now for "C" type events.
 These events are triggered from a specific device [id], on a bus [bus] ("HM" for HomeMatic), regarding a parameter [param], and a [value].